JacobRBlomquist/down-to-the-wire/src/content/blog/2025/2025-07-18-first-post-protocol-wars.md

 The Protocol Wars offer timeless lessons for anyone building distributed systems:

-- **Simplicity scales better than completeness.** Your API design benefits from the "TCP/IP principle"—do one thing well rather than trying to solve every problem.
+- **Simplicity scales better than completeness.** Your API design benefits from the "TCP/IP principle"-do one thing well rather than trying to solve every problem.

 - **Reference implementations beat perfect specifications.** Developers adopt technologies they can immediately use.
 This is why successful open source projects include working examples, not just documentation.

-- **Economic accessibility drives adoption.** The total cost of adoption—learning curve, tooling, licensing—often matters more than technical superiority.
+- **Economic accessibility drives adoption.** The total cost of adoption-learning curve, tooling, licensing-often matters more than technical superiority.

 - **"Good enough" deployed beats "perfect" in development.** The Internet runs on protocols that their creators knew were imperfect, but they shipped and iterated rather than holding committee meetings.